Hancoder25/Web_yugioh_Project_1/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

+### Suggestions for Improvement

+**a.** Add unit tests for JavaScript functions to ensure reliability.
+**b.** Enhance accessibility features, such as ARIA roles and keyboard navigation.

 ---

 Dưới đây là phiên bản dịch sang tiếng Việt của file README:

 ---

 # Nền Tảng Thương Mại Điện Tử Yu-Gi-Oh!